 Using TENS for pain control: the state of the evidence

-One article on PainSci cites Vance 2014: Zapped!
+One page on PainSci cites Vance 2014: Zapped!
 Does TENS work for pain?

 original abstract †Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.